Memphis Breast Augmentation

-There is a lot of information out there regarding breast augmentation so instead of explaining my philosophy on this I want to define some terms so that hopefully you can have a better consultation.
+There is a lot of information out there regarding breast augmentation in Memphis, TN, so instead of explaining my philosophy on this I want to define some terms so that hopefully you can have a better consultation.

 Submuscular: Implants are under the muscle and under the breast.
 This position is chosen more often because it has a lower incidence of capsular contracture, rippling, and makes it easier to see breast tissue during a mammogram.
 The muscle also holds the implant up and minimizes problems in the breast from the weight of the implant.